nedbat/cog/docs/running.rst

 The ``-I`` flag adds a directory to the path used to find Python modules.

-The ``-p`` option specifies Python text to prepend to embedded generator source, which can keep common imports out of source files.
+The ``-p`` option specifies Python text to prepend to your Python, which can keep common imports out of source files.

 The ``-z`` flag lets you omit the ``[[[end]]]`` marker line, and it will be assumed at the end of the file.